Sweden in the Junior Eurovision Song Contest 2013

-Sweden participated in the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
+Sweden was represented at the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
 The Swedish entry was selected through Lilla Melodifestivalen 2013 which consisted of eight songs.
 The final was held on 6 June 2013 at the Gröna Lund amusement park in Stockholm.
 Eliias and his song "Det är dit vi ska" was chosen as the winner.

 Before Junior Eurovision

 Selection procedure

-On 1 March 2013, SVT announced that a Lilla Melofifestivalen 2013 would be held to select Sweden's entry for the Junior Eurovision Song Contest 2013.
+On 1 March 2013, SVT announced that a Lilla Melodifestivalen 2013 would be held to select Sweden's entry for the Junior Eurovision Song Contest 2013.
 A submission period for interested artists was opened and lasted until 27 March 2013.
 A professional jury selected eight artists and songs from the applicants to proceed to the Lilla Melodifestivalen 2013.

 The selected artists and songs competed at the Lilla Melodifestivalen 2013 which took place on 6 June 2013 at the Gröna Lund amusement park in Stockholm, hosted by Behrang Miri and Kim Ohlsson.
 The members of the jury were Christer Björkman, Carolina Noren and Jan Lundqvist.

 Final

-On 6 June 2013, Elias Elffors Elfström went on to win Lilla Melodifestivalen, the Swedish national selection for the Junior Eurovision Song Contest with his song "Det är dit vi ska."
+On 6 June 2013, Elias Elffors Elfström went on to win Lilla Melodifestivalen, the Swedish national selection for the Junior Eurovision Song Contest with his song "Det är dit vi ska".
 Five months later, he shot a music video for the song, and changed his stage name to Eliias.
 On 30 November 2013, Eliias went to represent his country at the 11th annual Junior Eurovision Song Contest.
 "Det är dit vi ska" placed 9th in a field of 12 songs, receiving 46 points.